joao-henriques-dev/joao-henriques-dev/README.md

 ## 🌱 Currently Learning

+- Studying Data Structures and Algorithms and Operating Systems in university
+- Scratching the surface of Git
+<!--
 - Deepening my understanding of Machine Learning and Deep Learning fundamentals
-- Scratching the surface of Git
 - Expanding my Prompt Engineering skills
-<!--
 - Solidifying and expanding my knowledge about Front-End and Back-End Development
 - Discovering cutting-edge tools regarding Quantum Computing
 - Learning Web scrapping and SQL databases in Python